kyma-project/api-gateway/docs/user/ratelimit/configure-local-rate-limit.md

     kubectl delete ratelimits -n test ratelimit-path-header-sample
     ```

-## Deploy Rate Limit to Istio Ingress Gateway
+## Deploy Rate Limit Configuration for the Istio Ingress Gateway

 To rate limit requests to the Istio ingress gateway, you must create a RateLimit custom resource in the `istio-system` namespace and set the **selectorLabels** field to point to the Istio ingress gateway by including the label `app: istio-ingressgateway`.